Important Information for the Bar & the Public

-In order to increase access to the courts and remain in compliance with the Governor's Executive Orders and the Administrative Orders of Chief Administrative Judge Marks, effective immediately, the Kings County Surrogate’s Court has established a new virtual process for issuing and responding to Citations appearing on Surrogate López Torres’ process calendar.
+The Kings County Surrogate’s Court has established a virtual process for issuing and responding to Citations without appearing in-person for matters on Surrogate López Torres’ process calendar.

 There shall be no in-person or videoconference on the citation return date.
 The virtual process is conducted entirely on submitted papers.